Tarkan (singer): 2016–present: Ahde Vefa and 10

 On 11 March 2016, Tarkan's ninth studio album Ahde Vefa was released.
 It was produced by Hitt Müzik and distributed by DMC.Ahde Vefa is Tarkan's first Classical Turkish album.
 Within one week of its release, it sold 170,000 copies.

 On 14 July 2016, his single "Cuppa" was released.
 At the 43rd Golden Butterfly Awards, Ahde Vefâ was chosen as the "Best Project" in the Turkish Classical Music category.
 Tarkan released his new album 10 under the label DMC on 15 June 2017.
 Out of the 14 songs in the album, "Yolla" was released as the lead single and made into music video.
 The songs "Beni Çok Sev", "Çok Ağladım", "Kedi Gibi", and "O Sevişmeler" were also released with separate music videos.
 Out of these songs, "Yolla" and "Beni Çok Sev" both topped the official music chart in Turkey.

 According to Telifmetre, Tarkan was the male artist with the most streams in Turkey in the first six months of 2019.

 On 17 February 2022, Tarkan released a new song, titled "Geççek".
 The song was widely shared by politicians of oppositional parties in Turkey, causing a political controversy.

 In May 2025, Tarkan became the first Turkish singer to perform at The O2 Arena in London.

+In late 2025, Tarkan released the singles "Dönmüyor Giden" and "Anılarla Yaşamak".
+Following his 2025 European tour, he performed a series of sold-out concerts at the Volkswagen Arena in Istanbul in early 2026.